 - Cardiac monitor - 12-lead EKG as soon as possible (prior to nitroglycerin administration) - Criteria for ST Elevation Myocardial Infarction (STEMI): - 1.
 Machine readout: 'Meets ST Elevation MI Criteria', 'Acute MI', 'STEMI' (or equivalent) - 2.
-ST elevation in 2 or more contiguous leads - For pts with suspected ACS, serial 12-lead EKGs should be obtained if the pt's clinical status changes or if EKG changes are noted on the monitor, and every 15 mins if transport times are long - IV/IO at appropriate time during treatment - Administer 250 mL NS fluid boluses to maintain SBP >90 - Do not administer fluid if signs of heart failure
+ST elevation in 2 or more contiguous leads - For pts with suspected ACS, serial 12-lead EKGs should be obtained if the pt's clinical status changes or if EKG changes are noted on the monitor, and every 15 mins if transport times are long - A posterior 12-lead EKG should be performed for pts with ACS symptoms when a standard 12-lead EKG demonstrates ST depression in leads V1 - V3 but does not meet STEMI criteria - IV/IO at appropriate time during treatment - Administer 250 mL NS fluid boluses to maintain SBP >90 - Do not administer fluid if signs of heart failure